How to start a land clearing business

 First, get a free Employer Identification Number (EIN) from the IRS website.
 You need this to open a business bank account.
 At the state level, you will register your business name and LLC, usually through the Secretary of State's office.

 Project-specific permits come from your local city or county.
 Expect to apply for Land Disturbance or Grading Permits, which can cost between $500 and $2,000.
-A frequent misstep is to bid on a job without confirming permit timelines, which can take 4-6 weeks.
+A frequent misstep is to bid on a job without confirming permit timelines, which can take 4 to 6 weeks.
+For example, an operator who booked a half-acre residential clear in the Southeast lost three weeks of revenue because the county grading permit was backlogged, and the client refused to pay for the idle days.

 Finally, be aware of regulatory bodies like the Environmental Protection Agency (EPA) and OSHA.
 They govern everything from water runoff to job site safety, and compliance is mandatory.